pazfelipe/terraform-aws/README.md

 ## Notes on Optional Directories

 - Plugins: An optional directory that contains various additional tools and services.
-Each plugin can be removed simply by deleting its file and removing its reference in the project’s main.tf.
+Each plugin can be removed simply by deleting its file and removing its reference in the project’s [main.tf](/aws/staging/project-x/main.tf).
 - Shared: A directory serving as an example for resources that are not part of the main project, such as MySQL databases or S3 buckets.
 Like the plugins directory, shared is optional and can be completely removed or have its items deleted.
 This directory has a separate tfstate from project-x.
+- Terraform can use local or remote state.
+To use local state, simply keep the backend commented out or remove it from the providers, [project-x](/aws/staging/project-x/providers.tf), for example.
+To use remote state, uncomment the backend and point it to the correct bucket.

 ## Contribution